 - Hat and/or gloves if it’ll be cold

 Once you’re packed, you’re just about ready to go!
-Please always leave a copy of your route and when you’ll be back with someone from home.
+Before you head out the door, always leave a copy of your route and when you’ll be back with someone from home.
 That way, if something were to go wrong, someone will know where you were supposed to be and it makes finding you much easier.